Superman (1940s animated film series): Home media

 In 2005, a two-disc DVD set was released by Platinum disc corporation with digitally enhanced audio 5.1.

 In December 2004, Toonami Digital Arsenal made the shorts available for free download in MP4 format on its website.
 They posted one episode per day with the final episode, "Secret Agent", going live on New Year's Day 2005.

 On July 1, 2008, Warner Bros. released the shorts on iTunes via their DC Comics sections.

 On April 7, 2009, a collection of all the cartoons released by Warner Home Video was released as the first authorized collection from the original masters, titled Max Fleischer's Superman: 1941–1942; the set included "The Man, The Myth, Superman" featurette, along with an old special feature seen in the Superman II 2006 DVD release, "First Flight: The Fleischer Superman Series".

 The 8-disc Blu-ray boxset The Superman Motion Picture Anthology, released in June 2011, includes all the Max Fleischer cartoons in SD as bonuses on the discs for the two versions of Superman II.
 The nine Fleischer Studios cartoons plus the 13-minute feature First Flight: The Fleischer Superman Series are on the Superman II – Original 1980/81 Theatrical Release disc and the eight Famous Studios cartoons are on the Superman II – The 2006 Richard Donner Cut disc.

 A Blu-ray set containing all the cartoons, called Max Fleischer's Superman: Collector's Edition was released on October 30, 2012, by the Gaiam studio.
 According to a Blu-Ray.com review, it was upscaled from standard definition to HD, and the set's video quality and audio quality were criticized.

 The shorts were available for the first time in true HD on WarnerMedia's DC Universe streaming service.
 After the service went down in early 2021, they were no longer available.
-As of 2023, they have yet to reappear on Warner Bros.'s flagship streaming service Max.
+As of 2026, they have yet to reappear on Warner Bros.'s flagship streaming service HBO Max.

-A Blu-ray set from Warner Bros.
-Home Entertainment was released on May 16, 2023.
+On May 16, 2023, Warner Bros.
+Home Entertainment officially released a Blu-ray set containing all 17 Superman cartoons titled Max Fleischer's Superman.
 All of the cartoons are presented in 1080p resolution based on a 4K scan of the original 35 mm successive exposure negative.